 2. Understand that rejection is not about you.

 Early interactions make a lifelong impact on a child.
-It is important for children in hospital/foster/orphanage/institutional settings to be cared by a familiar figure and to make a connection early on.
+It is important for children in hospital/foster/orphanage/institutional settings to be cared for by a familiar figure and to make a connection early on.
 Studies have shown that children who have benefited from a strong early bond in a safe setting will transition more easily, while children who have been exposed to poor conditions and lack a strong connection to a caregiver often exhibit trust issues later on.

 Mary Hopkins-Best, author of Toddler Adoption: The Weaver’s Craft, says, “Toddlers whose needs have not been met learn to mistrust.
 Most toddlers who have experienced rejection respond by becoming rejecting.”
-For adoptive parent who feel a sense of rejection or distance, it can be a confusing and hurtful process.
+For the adoptive parent who feels a sense of rejection or distance, it can be a confusing and hurtful process.
 It’s easy for adoptive parents to blame themselves.
-While it may feel overwhelming on your end, try to imagine how your child may be feeling, but unable to put into words.
+While it may feel overwhelming on your end, try to imagine how your child may be feeling, but unable to put it into words.